OverTheWireOrg/OverTheWire-website/information/wechall.md

 between players.
 To make use of this scoreboard for OverTheWire games, you need to follow these steps:

+Permenant Method:
 1. First, go to [WeChall][] and register for an account.
 2. Next, log in and retrieve your WeChall token and username.
 Your WeChall username is what you registered with, while your WeChall token can be found on the WeChall website under ["Account" -> "WarBoxes"][warboxlink].
 The token looks something like "EDD76-1FC9F-7388B-DC6EB-E3F71-FC4CB".
-3. Next, assuming you are using the correct operating system, edit your ~/.bashrc file and add:
+3. Next, assuming you are using a linux operating system, edit your ~/.bashrc file and add:

         export WECHALLUSER="YourUserName"